How to Edit a Novel: A Level-by-Level Diagnostic for Authors

-Every author reaches a point where they've revised their manuscript as many times as they can, improved everything they know how to improve, and still sense that something isn't quite right.
+Every author reaches a point where they've revised their manuscript as many times as they can.
+They've improved everything they know how to improve, and they still sense that something isn't quite right.
 Or they feel confident the manuscript is ready and want to confirm it before paying a professional to review it.
 Either way, the question is the same: how do you evaluate your own novel before you hire an editor?

 Before You Start: Rest the Manuscript

 While you're waiting, don't look at the manuscript.
 Write something else, read widely in your genre, take notes on what you notice about how other authors in your category handle structure, pacing, and prose.
 When you return to your manuscript after a rest period, you'll read it differently.
 Problems that were invisible through familiarity become visible.
 Passages you thought were strong reveal themselves as weak.
 Passages you were uncertain about reveal themselves as working.
-This reading is the foundation of everything that follows.

 When you're ready, print the manuscript if possible, or use a different device or screen from the one you wrote on.
 Changing the reading environment changes how you perceive the text.